protecode-sc/helm-chart/README.md

 ## Changes

 ### 2024.12.0
-* Bump container to new 2024.12.0 versions.
+* Bump containers to new 2024.12.0 versions.
 * Switches postgresql container from bitnami/postgresql to docker.io/library/postgres image.

 ### 2024.9.2